Beka Gotsiridze

-Beka Gotsiridze (born 21 February 1988 in Tbilisi, Georgian SSR, Soviet Union) is a footballer, currently playing for Merani Martvili.
+Beka Gotsiridze (born 21 February 1988 in Tbilisi, Georgian SSR, Soviet Union) is a former Georgian footballer.
+The last club he played for was Gareji Sagarejo.

-He began his career at FC Zestafoni, in Georgia's Umaglesi Liga before in January 2009 joined to FC Dnipro Dnipropetrovsk.
+He began his career at FC Zestaponi, in Georgia's Umaglesi Liga before his transfer to FC Dnipro Dnipropetrovsk on a €1 million deal in January 2009.

 In June 2009, he was involved in a car accident while driving to Tbilisi, Georgia from a nearby village.
 His spleen had to be removed due to his injuries.

+His health condition did not allow Gotsiridze to play in highly ambitious clubs any longer.
+Although later he was a squad member of several Georgian teams as such Dila Gori, Merani Martvili, Racha Ambrolauri and Gareji Sagarejo, the career of this talented player ended prematurely.

+As of the summer 2022, Gotsiridze lived in the United States.